 - Faculty Fellow, Sponsored Programs (ex: pre- and post-award processing and administration)

 - Faculty Fellow, Research Integrity (ex: HRPP, ARPP, laboratory operations, Responsible Conduct of Research, and Research Misconduct)

 - Faculty Fellow, Research Development (ex: proposal development, building teams for large proposals, etc)

-- Faculty Fellow, Commercialization (ex: innovation, technology de-risking, proprietary projection strategy, business model development, customer discovery, opportunity and market assessment)
+- Faculty Fellow, Commercialization (ex: translational research, technology de-risking, proprietary projection strategy, management talent recruitment, value proposition development, customer discovery)